anasnadif00/anasnadif00/README.md

 ## Hi there 👋

-💫 About Me:
-Backend Engineer based in Italy with over 3 years of experience building and supporting backend systems in production.
+I'm a full stack engineer (with focus on backend) based in Italy with over 3 years of experience building and supporting backend systems in production.

 I mostly work with Java (Spring Boot) and Oracle (SQL/PL/SQL), and I enjoy turning business requirements into clean, reliable backend services.